 Distinct Districts

-District I – Castle District (Buda)
+District I – Buda Castle District

-District V – Inner City (Pest)
+District V – Inner City (Pest).

-District VII – Jewish Quarter (Pest)
+District VII – Jewish District (Pest)

 Conclusion